Noemidiaz/pands-project/README.md

 ## Investigating data set using Python

 In this analysis project, Python is used as the main method or tool.
-The reason why is due has powerful libraries for facilitate data manipulation, statiscal operations and visualization through graphics.
+The reason why is due has powerful libraries for facilitate data manipulation and frames, statiscal operations, support for mathematical functions and visualization through graphics.
 The libraries are imported in the _analysis.py_ file.

 Some basic libraries imported are:
 ```
-import pandas as pd (data manipulation and frames)
+import pandas as pd
-import seaborn as sns (data visualization)
+import seaborn as sns
-import numpy as np (support for mathematical functions)
+import numpy as np
-import matplotlib.pyplot as plt (plotting and visualizing data)
+import matplotlib.pyplot as plt

 ```